New Orleans

 The Sewerage and Water Board of New Orleans provides drinking water and wastewater treatment services to the City of New Orleans.

-In 2019, Entergy New Orleans reported no natural gas savings from efficiency programs.
+In 2021, Entergy New Orleans reported 10,686,659 Mcf in savings, which (includes Governmental and Industrial savings.
 Savings from electricity efficiency represented in this section covers New Orleans Parish, not just New Orleans.

 Entergy New Orleans offers electric efficiency incentives to residential, commercial, and industrial customers.